an0j/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in tidyData.txt
+This code book summarizes the resulting variables in tidyData.txt

 ## Identifier Variables